Special Educational Needs

 Students may be given targeted small group English and Maths support as identified by the Head of department and Head of Key Stage.
 For academic support, students who have special educational needs may be timetabled for time out of the classroom to work in the SEN Hub.

 The SEN department has a sensory area “The Snug” for students with certain special educational needs.
 Support is provided by the SEN TEAM and the pastoral team.
 The school will work in partnership with outside agencies where further emotional support is required.

 Interventions for support, such as ELSA (Emotional literacy support), ‘Talkabout’ social emotional support and sensory circuits take place within the SEN “Ark”.
 There is also a sensory garden for students to use.

 Transition and Induction

-Once they have accepted the offer of a place, all new Year 7 students are visited in their primary school by the Head of Key Stage and their primary school teachers are consulted.
+Once they have accepted the offer of a place, all new Year 7 students are visited in their primary school by the Head of Key Stage or Senior Leadership Team and their primary school teachers are consulted.
 Prospective Year 7 students are invited to attend a taster day in the summer term prior to starting school in September.
 There is also a summer school held during the summer holidays.
 In Year 12 students may choose to attend the taster day before applying.